Form ADV Part 3 – Client Relationship Summary – April 28, 2022

 What fees will I pay?

-Principal Fees and Costs: We charge fees based on your requirements for our services.
+Principal Fees and Costs: We charge fees using a tiered fee schedule.
+The schedule is outlined in each client’s Client Service Agreement.
 Our fees are negotiable, taking into consideration factors such as the amount of assets we will manage for you, the complexity of your financial plan, the type and amount of services requested, and any special circumstances including consideration of aggregation of certain other related clients.
-It is therefore possible that clients receiving similar services from us will pay different fees.
+Therefore, clients receiving similar services, in certain circumstances, will pay different fees.

-Your client agreement will outline the services we will provide and the investment management, financial planning, and other fees we will charge for those services.
-Our investment management fees range from 0.25% to 1.00% per year of the assets we manage for you.
+Your Client Service Agreement will outline the services we will provide and the investment management, financial planning, and other fees we will charge for those services.
+Our investment management fees range from 0.25% to 1.25% per year of the assets we manage for you.
+While this is our standard fee schedule range, the Firm may, at our sole discretion, apply a different fee schedule which is disclosed in each client’s Client Service Agreement.
 We base annual fees for financial planning and family office services on the amount of services you would like for us to provide.
 Your fees will be calculated and billed quarterly.
 The more assets you have under our management, the more you will pay in fees, giving us an incentive to encourage you to increase the assets in your account.

 Additional Information: You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
 You can find additional information in our ADV Part 2A Brochure by clicking this link: RGT Brochure.
 See Item 5 regarding fees you will pay us and third parties.